TomKellyGenetics/2028/README.md

 required, it is straightforward to add to the sequence of operations wherever it may be needed.

-If you are new to magrittr, the best place to start is the [pipes chapter](https://r4ds.had.co.nz/pipes.html) in R for data science.
+If you are new to twothousandandtwentyeight, the best place to start is the [pipes chapter](https://r4ds.had.co.nz/pipes.html) in R for data science.

 ## Installation